Securing Windows server VMs: MFA without the overhead

 Virtualization is one of the foundations of modern IT, but it is not without its security challenges.
 The first problem is the sheer volume of virtualized servers (virtual machines, or VMs) admins must now defend, which creates a constantly expanding attack surface for criminals to aim at.

 A second issue is that today’s servers are almost always physically remote.
-In on-premise deployments, this means the servers are in another building while in the case of cloud services they can be thousands of miles away.
+In on-premises deployments, this means the servers are in another building.
+In the case of cloud services, they can be thousands of miles away.
 While this isn’t necessarily less secure, it does increase the chance that a server will be overlooked at some point.

 The challenge of implementing MFA for VMs